 If necessary, trim to different lengths on different parts of the face.
 Pay special attention to the mustache area.
 If it’s lighter and less dense than the rest of your beard, let it grow slightly longer.
 If it’s denser and looks too heavy when trimmed at the same length as the rest of your beard, trim it a little shorter.
 You have to work with what you have, but adjust the trim length to get the best possible look you can manage.

 Keep the stubble clean.
 Bumps are caused by dead skin cells, bacteria, dirt and sweat.
-Clean your stubble at least daily, and rinse your face after sweating, using sunscreen or being in dirty air like at a barbecue.
-Shaving scrapes off dirt and debris, but if you don’t shave, you have to remove the muck somehow.
+Clean your stubble at least daily, and rinse your face after sweating, using sunscreen or being in dirty air like at a barbecue or sporting event.
+Shaving scrapes off dirt and debris, but if you don’t shave, you have to remove the muck another way.

 Use conditioner.
 When you’re washing your hair, wash your beard stubble too — and apply conditioner lightly.
 It will feel smoother and itch less.
-You can also use a special beard conditioner.
-It will make even a very short beard feel smoother to both you and whoever touches it.
+You can also use a special beard conditioner that will make even a very short beard feel smoother to both you and whoever touches it.

 A Final Thought